dincaslan/SelfRefreshing-Training/BioinfoGeneral/SequenceHomology/UTRSequenceHomology.md

 done

 ```
-> To automate this taks, you will need to have list of known accessions and following a for lopp for multiple transcripts.
+> To automate this taks, you will need to have list of known accessions.
 ### Blast Alignment

 Another good news is that you can actullay use ncbi-blast tool in the command line (terrific!).